 Nothing interrupts the momentum of unpacking and getting settled like a death in the family.
 For the most part, things are unpacked, but some organizing remains undone.
 As the day and week come to an end, another Seven Quick Takes

-What is a “five hour trip” according to a map, becomes a seven-hour trip when travelling with children.
+What is a “five-hour trip” according to a map, became a seven-hour trip when travelling with children.
 Usually, almost always, the second stop comes within an hour and a half of the first stop.
 I am considering giving them no beverages with their meals on road trips… well, not really.

 The road trip between my place and my sister’s place is bor-ring!
 It also includes a very long, straight section of road with no places to stop.
 This is always where Dietrich needs to go to the bathroom or Madilynn has a very smelly diaper.
 Maybe we should work on developing a teleportation device.

 We had a week of sibling reunions.
 My (maternal) grandfather met up with his sister for the first time in a few years – and so did the rest of us gathered at my sister’s house.
 My brother, sister, and I were all together for the first time in seven years.
 My dad and all of his siblings were together.